mejdulene b. shomali

-Mejdulene B. Shomali is a Palestinian American poet and Assistant Professor in the Department of Gender + Women’s Studies at University of Maryland Baltimore County (UMBC).
+Mejdulene B. Shomali is a queer Palestinian poet and Assistant Professor in the Department of Gender, Women’s, and Sexuality Studies at University of Maryland Baltimore County (UMBC).
 She received a PhD in American Culture from the University of Michigan in 2015 and an MA in Women’s Studies from the Ohio State University in 2009.
-Her creative and scholarly work centers on femininity, queerness, and Arab cultural production in a transnational perspective.
+Her work focuses on femininity, queerness, and transnational Arab cultural production.

-Prof. Shomali has two poetry chapbooks under consideration: “coming of age in arabish” and “prayers for my father’s dementia.”
-Her individual poems and creative pieces can be read or are forthcoming in Copper Nickel, The Shade Journal, Tinderbox, Diode Press, The Pinch Journal, and Mizna, among others.
-For links to creative publications, click here.
+Prof. Shomali has written two chapbooks coming of age in arabish and prayers for my father’s dementia. prayers for my father’s dementia was a semifinalist in the Button Poetry 2019 & 2020 Chapbook Competition. coming of age in arabish was also a finalist for the Honeysuckle Press 2018 Chapbook Competition.
+She is currently working on a poetry book.
+Her individual poems and creative pieces can be read or are forthcoming in Copper Nickel, Cosmonauts Avenue, The Shade Journal, Tinderbox, Diode Press, The Pinch Journal, and Mizna, among others.
+For poems and essays, click here.